mrddter/mongocloner/README.md

 # List of collections to read (comma separated)
 SOURCE_COLLECTIONS=collection1,collection2,collection3,collection4,collection5

-# Void if the same of SOURCE or different name (but in the same number)
+# Void if the same of SOURCE or is possible to specify different names
+# (but with the same number of collections, and pay attention to the order because matters)
 TARGET_COLLECTIONS=

 ```